What to Buy in Beijing 2026: Best Shopping Spots & Souvenirs

 Traditional Calligraphy Sets

-I stumbled across a gorgeous calligraphy set while browsing the stalls at Liulichang Cultural Street — that place is heaven for anyone who loves Chinese arts and antiques.
+I stumbled across a gorgeous calligraphy set while browsing the stalls at Liulichang Cultural Street.
 One elderly vendor even let me try writing a character with a brush right there on the spot!
 The smooth feel of the inkstone, the elegance of the bamboo brush… it just felt so zen.
 I picked up a beginner’s set with everything.

 A classic gift, calligraphy sets represent centuries of Chinese artistic tradition.
 Used by scholars, poets, and emperors, these sets usually include four key items: brush, ink stick, inkstone, and xuan paper — also known as the “Four Treasures of the Study” (文房四宝).